EstrellaSpaans/EstrellaSpaans/README.md

 - I’m currently working on some *Online Virtual Data Science Internships* projects
 - I’m currently learning *Machine learning*
 - I’m looking for an entry level position as a *Marketing  / Data Analyst*
-- Fun fact: Love the Wizarding World of Harry Potter, listening to music, watching series on Netflix
+- Fun fact: Love the Wizarding World of Harry Potter, listening to music, watching series.
 <!--
 **EstrellaSpaans/EstrellaSpaans** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.